AliMMehr/logistic-regression-pm/README.md

 Finally, the script will run `python Read-test-results-and-plot-graphs.py` to make the graphs shown in paper alongs with printing average logloss comparisons.

 Using the suggested argument values for `./run_tests.sh` will result in running 200 tests which are run simultaneously on 10 CPU threads.
+Note that it will take more than 6 hours for the code to run 200 tests simultaneously on 10 CPU threads.